AJUP86/disneyPlus/README.md

    <br>
    <br>

-*components: in this folder are paced all the elemenes that need to be render *context: in here i store functions handlers and states, from here is te logic sended to each component to set behavior of them.
+*components: in this folder are paced all the elemenes that need to be render<br>
+*context: in here i store functions handlers and states, from here is te logic sended to each component to set behavior of them. <br>
-*hooks: All my fetch calls to the api are storages here.
+*hooks: All my fetch calls to the api are storages here.<br>
-*pages: those are parent components
+*pages: those are parent components. <br>
-*requests : objects and functions for completing the api request.
+*requests : objects and functions for completing the api request. <br>
-*styles: in this folder i have all styling of our Disney + app.
+*styles: in this folder i have all styling of our Disney + app.<br>

 I hope you enjoy my app